simonmichael/hledger_site/src/add.md

 hledger's `bs/balancesheet` and `is/incomestatement` reports are easier alternatives to the balance command.
 They correspond to a standard Balance Sheet and an Income Statement (Profit and Loss report) respectively.
-They will automatically select the proper accounts (though you may need to declare [account types](hledger.md#account-types) to enable this).
-`bs` uses `-H` by default.
+They will automatically select the proper accounts (though you may need to declare [account types](hledger.md#account-types) to enable this), and `bs` uses `-H` by default.
-And they show normal liability, equity and revenue amounts as positive numbers, unlike `balance` which shows those as negative numbers.
+Also, they show normal liability, equity and revenue amounts as positive numbers, unlike `balance` which shows those as negative numbers.

 Eg: